picccassso/Ariami/GUIDE.md

-# BMA Setup Guide
+# Ariami Setup Guide

-Welcome to **BMA (Basic Music App)** - a cross-platform personal music streaming system.
+Welcome to **Ariami** - a cross-platform personal music streaming system.

-## What is BMA?
+## What is Ariami?

-BMA lets you stream your personal music library from a server (your desktop or a headless server) to your mobile device.
+Ariami lets you stream your personal music library from a server (your desktop or a headless server) to your mobile device.
 It consists of:

 - **Desktop App** - A GUI server for macOS, Linux, or Windows
 - **CLI App** - A headless server for Raspberry Pi or remote servers